 The same dual, positive and negative, or male and female principles are found acting in every department of the universe, material and spiritual, and hence they form the basis upon which all successful circles must be formed.
-The functions of reproduction furnish an illustration of this important fact.
+The functions of reproduction fur-nish an illustration of this important fact.
 In proportion as the circles, either in spirit-life or with you, conform to this law will be their success.
 They range in numbers from two to several hundred, but they are most frequently in twos, threes, sevens, twelves and twenty-fours, in the order named.

-The first, or a union of two, a male and female, both onearth and in the spheres, are the most numerous.
-The object of such unions on earth are two often confined to mere sensual enjoyment, and selfish pursuits.
-The real object both here and with you should be mutual self-development, which can be more efficiently accomplished in this way than any other, where there is a beautiful interblending of the physical, mental and spiritual natures, which also produces the most favorable condition for the investigation of all branches of knowledge, a condition in which the labor is divided and the enjoyments are multiplied in the most satisfactory manner.
-The princi-ples which draw individuals together properly are mutual adaptation on all the planes of must be brought into action, the first essential for an efficent circle is this blended and harmonious action of the different elements which compose it.
+The first, or a union of two, a male and fe-The first, or a union of two, a male and fe-male, both on earth and in the spheres, are the most numerous.
+The object of such unions on earth are two often confined to mere sens-ual epjoyment, and selfish pursuits.
+The real object both here and with you should be mutual self-development, which can be more efficiently accomplished in this way than any other, where there is a beautiful interblending of the physical, mental and solvitual natures. of the physical, mental and spiritual natures. which also produces the most favorable con-dition for the investigation of all branches of knowledge, a condition in which the labor-is divided and the enjoyments are multiplied in the most satisfactory manner.
+The princi-ples which draw individuals together properly are mutual adaptation on all the planes of beliess, that what our ancestors believed to be true demoniacal possession still exists; feet high.
+He is said to have stood on it head down the top shoot and to have stood on it head downwards, singing and gesticulating.
+Suddenly about nine hours walk from the ake side, where "possession" has existed or the last eight hundred years in an epidem-c form.